narnoldm/PLATFORM/doc/main.md

 \section example Example Cases

- An example case is provide in the examples directory for how to use the code to read in binary data and perform a POD decomposition [Example 1](@ref example1)
+ An example case is provide in the examples directory for how to use the code to read in binary data [Example 1](@ref example1)

+ The second example shows out of the box functionality in computing the POD of an availible dataset [Example 2](@ref example2)